Theme: “Believe in the Magic of Community Service and the Gift of Hope you Bring to Those Who Need it.”

 Samples of Community Service and How to Accomplish Them

-- Activities with other groups or organizations
+- Volunteering with other groups or organizations such as Red Cross, women shelters, local hospitals

 You can find more resources on the national website: https://member.legion-aux.org/member/committees/community-service.

-Patti Williamson | williamson.patti@aol.com | 217-377-3708
+Cathy Zito | cczito3228@yahoo.com | 847-560-0459

 Department Awards